AhmedAtwaAli/hr-turnover/README.md

-# Understanding and Addressing Employee Turnover
+# Using Machine Learning to Understand and Address Employee Turnover
 ## Leveraging Data-Driven Insights to Enhance Employee Retention and Reduce Attrition using Machine Learning Algorithms
 ### Issue:
 Salifort Motors has been experiencing higher-than-expected employee turnover rates, leading to increased recruitment costs and reduced organizational efficiency.
 Understanding the drivers of employee attrition is critical for developing strategies that improve retention and overall workplace satisfaction.